Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

 In detail as long as the next number in $S'$ is part of $\mathcal R_i$, run through $S'$ and, for each number $x$ found in $S'$, store the number of its occurrences $\#(x, S)$ as $D[x] = \#(x, S)$.
 Afterwards, scan through $D$ and determine the number $\bb'$ of bits required to represent all numbers in $D$ as self-delimiting numbers.
-Create $Q_i$, i.e., allocate $3\bb' + \tau/2$ bits for $A_i$ and $A'_i$ as well as create an array with $\lceil (3\bb' + \tau/2)/(\tau/2) \rceil$ entries of $r$ bits for $P_i$.
-We want to fill $A_i$ and initialize $A'_i$ such that it results in a bit pattern where the $q$th 1 marks the start of the number of occurrences of the $q$th number of $\mathcal R_i$ stored in $A_i$.
-(The amount of occurrences of non occurring numbers is encoded as $0$.)
-Due to reasons of performance we use an initialized memory~\cite{KatG17} for $A_i$ where each bit is set to one.
+Create $Q_i$, i.e., allocate $2\bb' + \tau/2$ bits for the static space allocation of $A_i$ as well as create an array with $\lceil (3\bb' + \tau/2)/\lceil \tau /2 \rceil \rceil$ entries of $r$ bits for $P_i$.
 Fill $A_i$ with the numbers of $D$ as follows: take the difference $d$ between the number $z$ (initially 0) and the next key number $z'$ of $D$, jump over $d$ bits of $A_i$ and store the number $D[z']$ in $A_i$ such that a number either fits into the current frame of $A_i$, the next, or if the number is too large to fit into a frame, store it as described above.
-While storing the numbers in $A_i$, we can easily compute $A'_i$.
 Moreover, sum up all written numbers in a global variable $j$ (initially 0), i.e., set $j = j + D[z']$, which is the largest prefix sum so far.
-Use it to fill $P_i$ every time a frame $\ell$ is written, i.e., set $P_i[\ell] = j$.
+Use it to fill $P_i$ every time a frame $\ell$ is about to be written, i.e., set $P_i[\ell] = j$.
 If the iteration over the numbers of the region $\mathcal R_i$ are finished in $S'$, delete $D$ and continue the iteration over $S'$.